Page

 └── page\

-extension is the default file extension for page files to state that the page is active and publicly available.
+A .page extension is the default file extension for page files to indicate that the page is active and publicly viewable.
 There are several other page file extensions that can also be used:

 .page

-→ Not available publicly and will not appears together in the public page list.
+Not publicly available and will not appear together in the list of public pages.

-A minimal page file content consists of a text.
+A minimum page file content consists of a text.
 Any text.
-With optional header data written in a YAML syntax:
+With optional header data written in YAML syntax:

 title: Page Title